crosswalk-project/crosswalk-website/HACKING.md

 XAMPP has MultiViews disabled by default.

+You also need to modify the PHP configuration (usually in `php.ini`) to enable the cURL extension:

+    extension=php_curl.dll

+This is on by default in XAMPP.

 #### Put PHP on your path

 The `./site.sh` script and its friends rely on php being on your path